Sma1033/amgdatasetethics/README.md

 # amg_dataset_ethics
-This is the repo for ISMIR 2023 paper "AMG dataset ethics"
+This is the repository for ISMIR 2023 paper "DATA COLLECTION IN MUSIC GENERATION TRAINING SETS:
+A CRITICAL ANALYSIS"